Hopelab Logo

-Re-Mission, Hopelab’s first project, was inspired by co-founder, Pam Omidyar’s bold idea to create a video game to help young cancer patients with treatment compliance.
-This history now drives Hopelab’s mission as a social innovation lab and impact investor, leveraging technology to connect with young people, engaging them as co-creators, and prioritizing research and evidence in all our initiatives.
+Re-Mission, Hopelab’s first program, was inspired by co-founder Pam Omidyar’s bold idea to create a video game to help young cancer patients with treatment compliance.
+This history remains deeply embedded in Hopelab’s mission to support evidence-based innovations that can bring about a world where young people, especially Black, Brown, and Queer young people, are thriving, free from barriers to their mental health and well-being.

-Re-Mission is based on the vision of Hopelab founder and board chair, Pam Omidyar.
+Created in 2004, Re-Mission is based on the vision of Hopelab founder and board member Pam Omidyar.
 Early in her career, Pam worked as a researcher in an immunology lab.
 As a video game enthusiast, she had the idea that a video game for young people with cancer might play a positive role in helping them fight their disease.
 Hopelab worked with doctors, nurses, psychologists, cancer experts, video game experts, and young people with cancer to create this groundbreaking game.

 • Compliance with oral chemotherapy regimens and prescribed medications